Being a busy travel family sometimes means homeschooling on the road.

 No matter what your method of homeschooling, there is always some kind of “curriculum” that you are supposed to be working from during that school year.

-And, for a busy family, it can be extremely hard to follow the curriculum and “get it all done” in the course of a school year.
+And, for a busy family who is homeschooling on the road, it can be extremely hard to follow the curriculum and “get it all done” in the course of a school year.

 For us, that means choosing a curriculum that allows all my girls to learn the same things at the same time.